-This 3.41 hectare site is located in the community of Twynyrodyn.
-The site is allocated for 114 dwellings which reflects a scheme that has recently been completed on the area of the site that was formerly a hospital (64 dwellings during the Plan period), and an additional area of land to the North West that is anticipated to bring forward 50 dwellings including affordable housing and other planning obligations in accordance with Policy SW9.
-This area includes an existing children's play area that will need to be moved or incorporated into future development proposals.
+This 3.41-hectare site is located in the community of Twynyrodyn.
+The site is allocated for 114 dwellings reflecting a recently completed scheme on the area of the site that was formerly a hospital (64 dwellings during the Plan period).
+An additional area of land to the North West is anticipated to bring forward 50 dwellings including affordable housing and other planning obligations in accordance with Policy SW9.
+This area includes an existing children's play area that will need to be relocated or incorporated into future development proposals.